 Step 2: Download and install OpenSSL

-Step 3: Move local file to OpenSSL directory
+Step 3: Move the local certificate file to the OpenSSL directory

-Move the Root CA downloaded in Step 1 to …\OpenSSL-Win32\bin directory.
+Put the certificate that you downloaded in Step 1 in the ...\OpenSSL-Win32\bin directory.

-Step 4: Transform the cert file into pem format
+Step 4: Convert the certificate file to .pem format

 OpenSSL>x509 -inform DEV -in DigiCertGlobalRootCA.cer -out DigiCertGlobalRootCA.pem

-Step 5: Bind the pem cert file with your application
+Step 5: Bind the root certificate with apps

 mysql.exe --ssl-ca=C:\OpenSSL-Win32\bin\DigiCertGlobalRootCA.pem -h mysql4doc.mysqldb.chinacloudapi.cn -u mysql4doc%admin -p

-After successfully connected to the server, use status command to verify SSL connection.
-If SSL parameter shows "Cipher in use", it means the SSL connection is successfully created.
+After the connection is successful, you can use the status command to view the client-side SSL connection properties.
+If the SSL parameter value is Cipher, the SSL connection is successfully established.

-MySQL Database on Azure created an SSL secure connection between the proxy server and the client, so while SSL-related global variables or session variables on the server remain set to DISABLED, the entire communication process has actually already been encrypted with TLSv1.
+MySQL on Azure establishes SSL secure connections between the proxy server and the user, so even though the SSL-related global variables or dialogue variables on the server are set to disabled, the entire communication process is actually encrypted with TLSv1.

-In the Use SSL field, select If available.
-Otherwise this may cause the configuration to fail.
-You may see SSL not enabled during the test connection process, but disregard this.
-Click OK to connect to the database.
+- In the Use SSL field, select If available.
+Otherwise, the configuration might fail.
+You might receive an SSL not enabled warning during the test connection process, but this warning is a false alarm.
+Select Confirm and connect to the database.

-MySQL Workbench 6.3.5 uses SSL encryption by default, but involves certain compatibility issues.
-For specific solutions, see Common client compatibility issues.
+- MySQL Workbench 6.3.5 automatically uses SSL encryption by default, which results in certain compatibility issues.
+For more information, see Client compatibility FAQ.

 - The current certificate supports MySQL.exe version 5.5.44 and version 5.6.25 and later.